The following is a high-level discussion of current activities in Texas and ERCOT, and opportunities and issues for energy storage industry members.

 The Texas Market

 Texas is the largest electricity consuming state in the US, taking 30% more electric power than California with 30% less population.
 This is in part due to the growth of business and industry in the generally business-friendly Texas regulatory environment.
 Both features make Texas a great potential market for new energy technologies that can help improve the reliability or efficiency of the Texas grid, or Texas homes and businesses.
 Perhaps more importantly, the use of renewable energy has grown rapidly here; we currently have over 10,000 MW of wind installed and, due to a $6.7 billion investment in new transmission to renewable energy zones, anticipate reaching 18,000 MW over the next few years.
-The Texas PUC and ERCOT have expressed support for integrating storage into the ERCOT grid.
+The Texas PUC and ERCOT realize that storage may be critical to integrating these never-experienced levels of non-dispatchable power into the ERCOT grid.
+In addition, the ERCOT ISO is predicting that the system will fall below its target reserve margin in 2014 or 2015, and there are many opportunities for thermal storage to help shift loads off peak, or help gas turbines perform at their rated efficiency through hot Texas summers.

-Nodal Protocol Revision Request 340 was initiated to exempt storage resources from the High Sustained Limit Test required of all generators.
-Because the duration of some storage configurations is less than 30 minutes, this testing procedure created a barrier to entry.
-The revision request is pending in ERCOT committees.
+As the pilot progresses, the protocol revision process has continued.
+Nodal Protocol Revision Request 340 was the first storage-related protocol revision filed.
+This revision exempts storage resources from the High Sustained Limit Test required of all generators.
+Because the ideal duration of some storage configurations is less than 30 minutes, this testing procedure created a barrier to entry.
+The revision request is pending in ERCOT committees and will likely be addressed upon the conclusion of the initial FRRS pilot period.

 Storage as a Tool for Addressing Transmission and Distribution Issues

-Although there is widespread agreement that energy storage should be able to participate in the competitive market in ERCOT, there is less agreement on whether storage can play a role in the regulated transmission and distribution service model within the competitive areas.
+Although there is widespread agreement that energy storage should be able to participate in the competitive market in ERCOT, there is less agreement on how storage can play a role in the regulated transmission and distribution service model within the competitive areas.
 Texas law prohibits Transmission and Distribution Utilities from owning generation, and this has caused some ambiguity as to whether these entities can own storage, and, thereby recover the costs through regulated rates.
 The PUC has approved one case where AEP was allowed to install a battery in order to defer transmission upgrade costs, but the PUC in approving the application indicated it should not be taken as precedent.
 Some storage developers prefer a bright line between what utilities and third-party developers can do with respect to storage in the market.
-Still, there is no avenue through which a third-party storage developer can capture the T&D benefits of a well-placed storage facility, and T&D benefits alone may not justify the cost of a storage facility in most cases.
-Because this issue is unresolved, and neither regulated utility, nor third-party developer, has an opening to monetize the full value of storage, this area of growth for storage is as yet largely untapped.
+Still, there is no avenue through which a third-party storage developer can capture the T&D benefits of a well-placed storage facility, unless benefits can be sold to a utility, and T&D benefits alone may not justify the cost of a storage facility in most cases.
+During the recent legislative session, the chair of the PUCT expressed interest in continuing to treat storage as a generation resource for purposes of the electric grid, recognizing that properly placed generation or storage can relieve transmission congestion as well as more robust transmission.
+This may suggest that private developers need to collaborate with generators, or seek projects that can add congestion relief to energy or ancillary services revenues to optimize a project’s economics.

-With that said, there are no barriers to the use of energy storage by local utilities that are still vertically integrated to address transmission and distribution issues.
+With that said, there seem to be no barriers to the use of energy storage by local utilities that are still vertically integrated to address transmission and distribution issues.
 This includes nearly 150 municipal and cooperative utilities and the investor owned utilities in Texas which operate outside the competitive ERCOT market.
+Similarly, it appears that there are no barriers to distributed utilities from using storage at the distribution level to assure local reliability.

 Efficiency Incentives – Energy Storage Behind the Meter

-Good Company Associates has previously (for a coalition of thermal storage companies) won adoption of legislation that makes energy storage (we included thermal, chemical, electrical, mechanical and other) as an eligible measure for energy efficiency rebates at the state’s investor owned utilities.
-So if your focus includes batteries for retail customers anywhere below transmission level service, behind the meter, these incentive funds are available for you today.
+As noted above, legislation was adopted that makes energy storage (including thermal, chemical, electrical, mechanical and other storage) as an eligible measure for energy efficiency rebates at the state’s investor owned utilities.
+So if your focus includes batteries for retail customers anywhere below transmission level service, behind the meter, these incentive funds are available today.

 Education and Training